CAGR Calculator

 Real-world Applications of CAGR

-Beyond investment returns, CAGR is used extensively in business and economics.
+Beyond investment returns, CAGR is used in business and economics.
 Startup founders use revenue CAGR to pitch to investors.
 A SaaS company that grew revenue from $1 million to $8 million in 3 years has a CAGR of about 100%, which demonstrates explosive growth.
 Venture capitalists routinely compare portfolio company CAGR to benchmark against industry standards.

 In market sizing, analysts use CAGR to project industry growth.
-When a research report says "the global AI market is expected to grow at a CAGR of 37.3% from 2023 to 2030," it means they expect the market size to compound at 37.3% annually.
+When a research report says "the global intelligent market is expected to grow at a CAGR of 37.3% from 2023 to 2030," it means they expect the market size to compound at 37.3% annually.
 This projection helps investors and business leaders decide where to allocate resources.

 Governments use CAGR to track economic indicators.
 India's GDP grew from approximately $2.1 trillion in 2014 to $3.7 trillion in 2024, representing a CAGR of about 5.8% in US dollar terms.
 Population CAGR, urbanization CAGR, and inflation CAGR are all standard metrics in economic analysis and policy planning.